Tag Archives: Bell Helicopter Company

 The UH-1N can be armed with GAU-16 .50-caliber machine guns or GAU-17 7.62mm “miniguns.”

-On 24 September 2018, the U.S. Air Force announced that it would replace the UH-1N fleet with 84 Boeing/Leonardo MH-139s, with the first aircraft being delivered in 2021.
+On 24 September 2018, the U.S. Air Force announced that it would replace the UH-1N fleet with 84 Boeing/Leonardo MH-139A Grey Wolfs, with the first aircraft being delivered in 2021.
+In actuality, the first field-read MH-139A arrived at Malmstrom Air Force Base in Montana in March 2024.

 Still in service, UH-1N 68-10772 was photographed in flight 4 May 2022 at Gowen Field, Boise, Idaho.
 The helicopter was painted in the Southeast Asia camouflage scheme of the 20th Special Operations Squadron, “Green Hornets.”